-Flaps
+◀ Flaps

 15. The flaps are of conventional design, each consisting of a single spar with a number of ribs covered on the undersurface only with a light-alloy skin.
-A reinforcing plate is incorporated along the upper surface of the trailing edge, the outboard corner of which is cut away to clear the 230-gallon drop tanks, when fitted.
+A reinforcing plate is incorporated along the upper surface of the trailing edge.
 Each flap is hinged at four points (para.
 5) and extends from the wing root to just inboard of the ailerons.

-Ailerons
+◀ Ailerons